Amin (David) Fadaeinejad

 Toronto, Ontario, CA

-Previously, I contributed to Ubisoft La Forge as an R&D Intern, where I developed a geometry-aware texture synthesis tool that streamlined artist workflows and significantly reduced face model creation time.
-My research during this period led to publications at top-tier conferences like CVPR.
+Previously, I contributed to Ubisoft La Forge as an R&D Intern, where I developed a geometry-aware texture synthesis tool for digital avatar creation using differentiable shading — work that led to publications at CVPR 2024 and CVPR Workshop 2025.

 I hold a Master's degree in Electrical and Computer Engineering from York University, where I was advised by Prof. Nikolaus Troje and co-advised by Prof. Marcus A. Brubaker.
 My thesis focused on AI-assisted pipelines for 3D face avatar generation.